MLS is back and here's why we can't wait

 © New York Red Bulls

-When the New York Red Bulls kick off their MLS campaign against San Jose on Saturday, they'll be looking to get this unique season off to a flying start.
+New York Red Bulls kicked off their MLS campaign with a stellar 3-1 win against San Jose on Saturday, February 26.
+They'll be looking to continue this flying start to a unique season as the next matches come thick and fast.

-A frenetic eight months of action will follow before the North American league concludes just in time for the World Cup in Qatar and with the MLS continuing to grow in size, quality and drama, we can't wait for the action to begin.
+A frenetic eight months of action is now ahead of us before the North American league concludes just in time for the World Cup in Qatar—and with the MLS continuing to grow in size, quality and drama, we can't wait for the action to begin.

 Here are seven things we can all look forward to.